Quarterly Installment: Gross Receipts Tax and Payroll Expense Tax

 All quarterly estimated payments will be billed and posted in March.
 You may pay all at one time or each by their respective due dates.

 The San Francisco Board of Supervisors passed Ordinance 026-17 on February 10, 2017.
 The Ordinance requires quarterly estimated payments for payroll expense taxes and gross receipts taxes, and expressly permits taxpayers to apply refunds of the business registration fee, the payroll expense tax and the gross receipts tax to subsequent tax periods, among other changes.
 Of note:

 The required quarterly estimated payments are each 25% of the prior year or current year tax liabilities, whichever is less.

-Lessors of residential real estate with less than $1,090,000 in gross receipts are exempted from quarterly estimated payments in 2017, and will pay their full tax liability with their Annual Return.
+Lessors of residential real estate with less than $1,090,000 in gross receipts are exempted from quarterly estimated payments and will pay their full tax liability with their Annual Return.